-Dyeing is a process which gives new life to a fabric.
+Dyeing is a process that gives new life to a fabric.
 Dyeing has the power to turn a plain fabric into a magical creation.
-How many types of dyes are used to colour the fabric?
-Two different groups of dyes exist for fabric colouration which consist of natural dyes and synthetic dyes.
+How many types of dyes are used to color the fabric?
+Two different groups of dyes exist for fabric coloration, which consist of natural dyes and synthetic dyes.
 Each type of dye has its process and methods that work differently.
 They have their own pros and cons.
 So, let's dive deeper into the science behind the dyeing of a fabric.
 You will be amazed to read some interesting facts about dyeing.

 Natural Dyeing: Colours from Nature

 The natural dye comes from plants, insects, fruits, flowers and minerals.
 Dyeing a fabric naturally is a very satisfying process.
-For example, cochineal Bugs create red dye, and its name is carmine, which gives a very bright red colour.
-Indigo comes from a plant named Dyerswoad; it can dye all the natural fibres.
+For example, cochineal bugs create red dye, and its name is carmine, which gives a very bright red color.
+Indigo comes from a plant named Dyerswoad; it can dye all the natural fibers.
 Indigo dyeing gives a beautiful blue shade colour.
 If you want to know more about indigo dyeing, you can check our Indigo Dyeing Fabric Formation and Challenge write-up.
-When dyeing naturally mordants are used which are special chemicals that helps to make the colour stick to the fabric.
+When dyeing naturally, mordants are used, which are special chemicals that help to make the color stick to the fabric.

-The most beautiful fact about natural dyed fabrics is that each batch is unique.
-It gives a nice pastel colour to the fabric.
-The colour can vary slightly depending on factors like when the plant was harvested and the weather.
-There are some cons of natural dyeing that it can fade easily and it is expensive as well.
-The process is time taking as well.
+The most beautiful fact about naturally dyed fabrics is that each batch is unique.
+It gives a nice pastel color to the fabric.
+The color can vary slightly depending on factors like when the plant was harvested and the weather.
+There are some cons of natural dyeing: it can fade easily, and it is expensive as well.
+The process is time consuming as well.

 Synthetic dyeing: Lab made colours

-Synthetic dyes are introduced to make the process of dyeing easier and cheap.
-It is man made in the laboratories.
+Synthetic dyes are introduced to make the process of dyeing easier and cheaper.
+It is man-made in the laboratories.
 They are made with certain chemicals like copper, mercury, lead, sodium chloride that make the process of dyeing easier.
-It created strong and bright colours that stay longer.
+It created strong and bright colors that stay longer.
 They merge with fabric in a very controlled way that makes them durable and consistent.

-Synthetic dyes are very quicker and cheaper in cost to produce, that makes it perfect for large factories that engages in mass production.
-These dyes are also harmful for environment and skin as it is made of chemicals that can cause irritation to the skin.
+Synthetic dyes are much quicker and cheaper in cost to produce, which makes them perfect for large factories that engage in mass production.
+These dyes are also harmful for the environment and skin, as they are made of chemicals that can cause irritation to the skin.

 Synthetic dyes differ from natural dyes because of their dissimilar effect on the environment.
 Synthetic dyes dissolve chemicals into water bodies that turn out to be dangerous for rivers and oceans.
 Synthetic dyes contain toxic chemicals that are not good for the planet as well as the skin.